The enjoyment from a good cookie cannot be understated. Here's where to find one (or many).

 Baked fresh daily, along with a variety of other sweet treats, the Gluten-free Peanut Butter and Oatmeal Chocolate Chip are Ren’s crowd pleasers.

-Keep your eyes peeled for new additions, such as the Marble Shortbread Cookies, and give ’em a try.
+Keep your eyes peeled for new additions, such as the Marble Shortbread Cookies and festive holiday varieties, and give ’em a try.

 2513 E. Sixth St.